 – Yes Day had the typical bigger second week in total viewership (9.9 million hours) but decline in viewership per day (1.4 from 2.2).

-– Speaking of, The Dark Knight fell off the top ten list, and was roughly replaced with Savages as the latest licensed title to do well when it is added to Netflix.
+– Speaking of, The Dark Knight fell off the top ten list and was roughly replaced with Savages as the latest licensed title to do well when it’s added to Netflix.
 Even with these licensed titles, we see that their shelf life is fairly short, even for a title as huge as The Dark Knight, which is a heavily rewatched title.

 – For space, I cut the discussion of Oscar titles and Netflix’s feature film datecdotes.
 I’ll cover those in future articles.